zjmorgan/nxs-computational-tutorial/README.md

 ## Agenda

 ### Set up
 1. Log into `analysis.sns.gov`
 2. Run script `start_jupyter.sh` provided by Jean B. in /SNS/EXAMPLES/NXS2025/

 ### Intro presentation (powerpoint) 30-45 mins.
  * What is scientific software (MG)
  * Version control: Git and GitHub (MG)
  * Environment management (micromamba, pixi and pip) (JB):
  * Running python options: scripts, python interpreter, IDE, jupyter (JB)
  * Intro to file systems at ORNL.
 Where are my neutron data stored?
 Oncat (AS)
  * AI (YZ)

 ### Tutorial

 #### Malcolm tutorial

 * create a git repo

 #### Jean tutorial

  * Open notebook, Explanation of notebook (shift enter, shift enter...)
  * Cell: imports:
  * Exercise 1: Import data from ascii to numpy array.
 Do this multiple ways.
 Mention pandas.
  * Exercise 2: Plot with matplotlib.
 Make it interactive.
 Show errors?
  * Exercise 3: Extend script to for loop over multiple files
  * Exercise 4: Create widget to do Exercise 3.

 BREAK (AS)

 #### Zach Tutorial 2

  * Exercise 4 (SciPy): Set up fit to a peak: initial conditions, define to fit, define residual, define fit range, interpret errors (variance-covariance matrix)
  * Exercise 5: Use LMFIT for same process.
  * Advanced Exercise 1: Event data: Inspect nxs file with HDFView,
  * Load neutron data and log metadata from nxs file with h5py.
  * Advanced Ex 2: histogram events (with log binning)
  * Super Advanced Ex 3: Re-use fitting script, fit peaks, plot position versus experimental log.

 #### AI Tutorial 3

+ > This is not actually a tutorial but rather a brief walkthrough and showcase of LLM and relevant tools.

  * Brief intro to LLM and relevant techniques (e.g., `RAG`), from a research user point of view.
  * Tools for research